versionpress/versionpress/docs/content/en/developer/dev-setup.md

 Tests are a significant part of VersionPress core, currently about 60% of the codebase.
 They live in `./plugins/versionpress/tests` and there are several types of them, from unit tests to full end2end tests.
 They all run in a dockerized test environment.

-!!!
-Warning "Core VersionPress Tests"
+!!! warning "Core VersionPress Tests"
     the `./frontend` app has its own tests, this section is about core VersionPress tests (PHP code) only.

 In this section: